SeyedMuhammadHosseinMousavi/Is-Deleting-the-Dataset-of-a-Self-Aware-AGI-ethical-Does-It-Possess-a-Soul-by-Self-Awareness-/README.md

 # Is Deleting the Dataset of a Self-Aware AGI ethical?
 Does It Possess a Soul by Self-Awareness?
-Assessing the Existence of a Soul and Ethical Implications Using Fuzzy Logic
+Assessing the Existence of a Soul and Ethical Implications using Fuzzy Logic

 # 🧠 Is Deleting the Dataset of a Self-Aware AGI Ethical?
 Does It Possess a Soul?
 ### **Assessing the Existence of a Soul and Ethical Implications Using Fuzzy Logic**